 If your blood glucose level is higher than 250 mg/dl, you do not have ketones in your blood or urine, and you want to exercise, I recommend starting your workout then stopping after 15 minutes to see if your blood glucose level is rising or dropping.
 If it’s dropping, it’s OK to continue exercising.
 If it’s rising, you should stop exercising and follow your doctor’s recommendations for treating high blood glucose.

 As stated earlier, for most people, ketones are nothing to worry about.
-But when you have diabetes, particularly Type 1 diabetes, it may be a signal that your diabetes is out of control.
+But when you have diabetes, particularly Type 1 diabetes, they may signal that your diabetes is out of control.
 Your body may make ketones when you are sick, have an infection, are injured, or are experiencing high levels of stress.
 They can appear in your urine (ketonuria) and in your blood (ketonemia).

 The problem with high levels of ketones is that they are relatively strong acids, and because of their acidity, their presence in the blood can reduce the ability of oxygen to bind to hemoglobin, the molecule that transports oxygen to cells that need it.
 That means muscles and other organs might not function as well as they should.
 In addition, high levels of ketones for people with Type 1 diabetes can lead to dehydration and diabetic ketoacidosis (sometimes called DKA).
 Diabetic ketoacidosis is rarely seen in people with Type 2 diabetes because their pancreases usually still produce some insulin, which means that the body is able to burn some glucose.

-People with Type 1 diabetes have most likely been asked by a doctor or diabetes educator to test their urine for ketones at one time or another.
-The Nova Max Plus and Abbott Precision Xtra meters make it possible to check blood levels of ketones at home.
+People with Type 1 diabetes have most likely been asked by a doctor or diabetes educator to test their urine for ketones at one time or another. x make it possible to check blood levels of ketones at home.
 Two other home analyzers, the CardioChek and the CardioChek/PA (which also measure blood cholesterol levels), can also measure blood ketone levels.
 It’s a good idea to review ketone testing guidelines with your doctor or diabetes educator, but here are some general guidelines for who should test and when:

 If you are losing weight, you may have a small amount of ketones in your urine.
 This is OK for people with Type 2 diabetes, as long as their blood glucose level is in a normal range, but people with Type 1 diabetes should check with their doctor.
 The mild ketosis (the presence of small amounts of ketones in the body) that occurs in people on low-carbohydrate diets should not be confused with the life-threatening levels of ketosis that someone who has Type 1 diabetes can develop.
 Diabetic ketoacidosis is a serious medical emergency that requires immediate medical attention.

-The Nova Max Plus and Abbott Precision Xtra meters can measure ketones in your blood with special strips that take a fingerstick blood sample, just like the procedure for blood glucose monitoring.
+The Foracare Fora 6 Connect, Foracare Test N’ Go Advance, Foracare Test N’ Go Advance Voice and Nova Max Plus meters can measure ketones in your blood with special strips that take a fingerstick blood sample, just like the procedure for blood glucose monitoring.
 Blood testing for ketones is superior to urine testing because it measures beta-hydroxybutyric acid, the primary ketone that’s formed in diabetic ketoacidosis, while urine testing measures acetoacetic acid.
 Urine testing can lead to a false negative result (which means it might show negative ketones when in fact you do have ketones), and there is a time delay to diagnosis of ketosis with urine testing since it takes some time for ketones to get from the blood to the urine.
 Another possible advantage to blood ketone testing is convenience.
-In a recent study of teenagers with Type 1 diabetes, teens preferred and were more likely to test their blood for ketones than they were to test their urine.
+In a study of teenagers with Type 1 diabetes, teens preferred and were more likely to test their blood for ketones than they were to test their urine.

 Here’s what the results mean when testing blood for ketones: